Strangemother/easy-neurons/readme.md

 + functional switching for activations
 + Silly easy reading style
 + Some discussion for learning in the process.
++ Easily run a single training step (for stream-in training!)

+## Can I build useful things.

+No and Yes.
+The code produced is a [Multi Layer Perceptron](https://ml-cheatsheet.readthedocs.io/en/latest/architectures.html#mlp) (That's the classical idea of neurons on a mesh) and with that you can build functional things.

+However some of the more interesting and _insert AI word here_ will need more library support.
+At that point TensorFlow and other industry leading tools should be considered.

+That said, Neural Nets have served for very interesting things.
+Given good training (and a good shape) you can build real nets and deploy the weights within your own python work.
+For example, it's entirely possible to build things like:

++ Color detection
++ Number things
++ Word counting/prediction/spelling things.

+even the crazy things _are_ possible; it would just take some effort:

++ Mini neural driving cars
++ Those 'generic' training games for tiny agents
++ Shake detectors (phones etc), motion and movement detection
++ Classifiers

+Stuff like that...
+If you can _convert something to floats_, it can pretty-much be digested with a neural net.

 ## Getting started